You’ve been eating well and exercising but you seem to keep gaining weight or you’re stuck on a weight loss plateau without results.

 If you want to get started you can check out the basic candida food list over here.

-I actually enjoy the simplicity of food and love getting back to basics and that’s really what the candida diet is all about!
+The simplicity of food and getting back to basics is really what the candida diet is all about!